pakerfeldt/node-red-contrib-temperature-controller/README.md

 ## Outputs
 This node has two outputs for controlling your cooler and heater.
 Both outputs emits a boolean to determine if your appliance should be turned on (`true`) or turned off (`false`).
 The first output represents the cooler, and the second output represents the heater.
-Messages are sent with topic `cooler-controller` and `heater-controller` respectively so you could merge them in your flow and use topic to distinguish.
+Messages are sent with topic `cooling-controller` and `heating-controller` respectively so you could merge them in your flow and use topic to distinguish.